-Originally from California, Elana Pesah received her Master’s Degree (MPP) from University of Chicago and her MSW from LIU, where she is a member of the Phi Kappa Phi and Alpha Eta Honor Societies.
-She received her LMSW qualification from the State of New York in July 2018.
-Elana has helped struggling families at the Housing Development Corporation in New York, and she has counseled seminary students while working for Touro College.
+Originally from California, Elana Pesah received her Master’s Degree (MPP) from the University of Chicago and her MSW from Long Island University – Brooklyn, where she was a member of the Phi Kappa Phi and Alpha Eta Honor Societies.
+Elana received her LMSW qualification from the State of New York.
+She has helped struggling families at the Housing Development Corporation, and counseled seminary students while working for Touro College.

-Elana originally joined Machon Dvir in 2017.
+Elana joined Machon Dvir in 2017.
 As a staff therapist she works individually with clients and runs DBT skills groups, as well as helping with case management and administration.
-Now a staff therapist at Machon Dvir and in her own private practice, Elana incorporates multiple modalities into her therapeutic work with her clients, including DBT and psychodynamic psychotherapy.
+Beyond her work at Machon Dvir, Elana maintains her own private practice in Jerusalem and incorporates multiple modalities into her therapeutic work with her clients, including DBT and psychodynamic psychotherapy.